Elliriskala/Tataki/README.md

 - **Open-Source Contributors**: To all the developers who contribute to the libraries and tools that make this project possible.
 - **Development Team**: For their dedication, creativity, and hard work in building the **Tataki Sushi Restaurant Web App**.

+## Changes after the deadline

+### Backend:
+- Fixed case sensitive queries in the `order-model.js`.
+The tables in a query mistakenly started with a lowercase letter resulting in a crash.

+### Frontend:
+- Fixed a bug where the user could send an empty order resulting in the backend crashing.
+Added a check to `OrderProcessing.ts` (line) for whether the cart is empty and presented a modal to the user informing of it and return to the state before clicking "place order".
+Essentially blocking the request with an empty cart.
+- Added a missing translation for closing the "Order completed" modal, which was missing from the `translations.ts`.

 Thank you for helping make this project a reality!